mzimbres/rtcpp/README.md

 1) All member functions are exception safe and noexcept.

-2) It is realtime.
+2) It is real-time.
 The time taken to allocate a node is constant and independent of the heap state.
-But since the tree is unbalanced no logarithmic time can be guaranteed and that may be undesirable in realtime applications.
+But since the tree is unbalanced no logarithmic time can be guaranteed and that may be undesirable in real-time applications.
 (You will have to wait a bit for my implementation of a balanced tree).